alphagov/accessible-autocomplete/README.md

 This function takes the same options as `accessibleAutocomplete`, with the only difference being that it uses `selectElement` instead of `element`, which needs to be an instance of `HTMLSelectElement`.

-> **Note**: The `accessibleAutocomplete.enhanceSelectElement` function is fairly light and wraps the public API for `accessibleAutocomplete`.
+> **Note**: The `accessibleAutocomplete.enhanceSelectElement` function wraps the public API for `accessibleAutocomplete` to provide sensible defaults that mimic the behaviour expected from select dropdowns.
+It will also internally adjust the autocomplete to behave more like a select than an autocomplete.
 If your use case doesn't fit the above defaults, try [reading the source](src/wrapper.js) and seeing if you can write your own.

 ### Null options